 Even non-birders can appreciate the delicate tones and melodious tunes of birdsong, but it is more than just music to birds.
 Understanding why birds sing can help birders learn different cycles of a bird's life and how to best listen to birds at different times of the year, including how to identify birds by voice and sound.

 About Bird Songs

 A bird's song is only one type of sound birds make, but it is the most recognizable.
 Birds have very complex vocalizations, often with more than one tone produced simultaneously, thanks to the specialized syrinx (their equivalent of a voice box) that allows them to create independent sounds in different parts of their trachea.
-Songs may last 2-10 seconds or more, and are often repeated in long sequences.
+Songs may last 2 to 10 seconds or more and are often repeated in long sequences.
 A song is generally more musical than other calls, and often incorporates a range of pitches and rhythms into one connected sequence.
 In many bird species, only male birds sing, and they do so conspicuously from high, exposed perches in order to attract attention to their song and for the song to be broadcast over greater distances.

 A Reason to Sing